Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes and pathogenesis of IgA-nephropathy
+Causes and pathogenesis of IgA nephropathy

-Symptoms of IgA Nephropathy
+Symptoms of IgA nephropathy

 Where does it hurt?

-Currently, the framework of IgA-H is expanding significantly.
-In this group, a number of researchers include other types of jade, in which IgA is detected in the glomeruli.
-At the same time, the terms "IgA-nephritis" or more often "IgA-nephropathy" are gradually beginning to be replaced with the term "Mesangioproliferative glomerulonephritis", although it is mentioned that IgA-H belongs to a large group of mesangioproliferative nephritis, including glomerulonephritis with C3 and IgG deposits, and glomerulonephritis with IgM deposits.
+Currently, the scope of IgA-H is significantly expanding.
+A number of researchers include other types of nephritis in this group, in which IgA is detected in the glomeruli.
+At the same time, the terms "IgA nephritis" or more often "IgA nephropathy" are gradually being replaced by the term "Mesangioproliferative glomerulonephritis", although it is mentioned that IgA-H belongs to a large group of mesangioproliferative nephritis, which includes glomerulonephritis with C3 and IgG deposits, as well as glomerulonephritis with IgM deposits.

-Diagnosis of IgA-nephropathy
+Diagnosis of IgA nephropathy

-- pronounced microhematuria;
+- severe microhematuria;

 - pronounced proteinuria;